 "I remember the following songs: Grand Ennui, Calico Girlfriend, Propinquity, Joanne, Carioca, Some of Shelly's Blues, Different Drum, Tomorrow and Me, Rio, Navajo Trail, Silver Moon, and Nadine as the encore song.
 It was a nice laid back concert, though the band sounded a bit more dynamic than the recording on 'Live at the Palais' which happened a few nights later.
 One young girl ran up on stage and gave Mike a hug, much to the disapproval of Mike's then wife Katherine, who seemed to be tour manager.
 There is a picture of this moment in the Monkeemania book."

 The Live at The Palais album that Tom speaks of was released by Michael's company Pacific Arts in August 1978.
-Recorded during the tour in Melbourne, legend has it that Nesmith disliked the results, but he later re-released it on CD due to popular demand (with bonus tracks from a separate 1981 show).
+Recorded during the tour in Melbourne, legend has it that Nesmith disliked the results, but he later re-released it on CD due to popular demand (with bonus tracks from separate 1981 and 1995 shows).
 Nez even took time to do a mock send-up of the album in his 1981 Elephant Parts video:

 Tom also noted that Michael conducted several interviews during his visit to Australia: